 We travelled around the province and had the opportunity to talk to all kinds of people and organizations to hear their stories of impact.
 These stories of environmental change are inspiring examples of how Nova Scotians are contributing to our culture of recycling.

 Matt & Megan Beazley

 Many years ago, Matt Beazley’s grandfather started a curbside recycling program in Eastern Passage that still exists today.
 Today, Matt and his wife, Megan, carry on the family businesses and tradition of being passionate advocates for recycling.
 These innovators have implemented programs that go above and beyond just beverage containers and they’re committed to ensuring all materials are diverted and new uses are found.
 The Beazleys are well known in their community and work with local residents to not only provide the best service and programs possible, but to inspire others be as passionate as they are.

 Clean Nova Scotia

 Charlynne Robertson is the Program Coordinator–Waste Resource and Watershed Restoration at the Clean Foundation, a not-for-profit, non-governmental organization.
 Clean provides the knowledge, tools, and inspiration needed to encourage the individual actions that add up to positive environmental change.
 They are committed to a clean climate and clean water — and to help reach these green goals, they foster and support clean leaders.
-Divert NS works with Charlynne and Clean to fund programs like The Great Nova Scotia Pick-Me-Up as well as their Ship-to-Shore program, both of which have made a huge impact on waste diversion in Nova Scotia — both on shore and off.
+Divert NS partners with Charlynne and Clean to fund programs like The Great Nova Scotia Pick-Me-Up as well as their Ship-to-Shore program, both of which have made a huge impact on waste diversion in Nova Scotia — both on shore and off.